 What is the most important information I should know about acamprosate (Campral)?

-You should not use this medication if you are allergic to acamprosate, or if you have severe kidney disease.
+You should not use acamprosate if you are allergic to it, or if you have severe kidney disease.

 Acamprosate will not treat or prevent alcohol withdrawal symptoms.

 To make sure acamprosate is safe for you, tell your doctor if you have any type of kidney problem.

 You may have thoughts about suicide while taking acamprosate.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 It is not known whether acamprosate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.